p-b-/SmallForth/readme.md

 * set
 * Standard operands on objects, for comparisons and math. n m + to leave type(n) on stack, so if n m + cannot be added, can n m n type totype + n be executed instead?
 * sort ( w array -- ) where w is anonymous word.
-* move execstate state into variables
+* create execstate local variables, and move execstate variables into them
 * ```INTERPRET``` is currently implemented in C++, and it should be recoded in Forth.
   * Dictionary to gain invocable words
   * Typesystem to be made a ref-counted object, with invocable words